2010 Houston Astros season: July

 The Astros parted ways with hitting coach Sean Berry at the All-Star break and replaced him with Jeff Bagwell, who stayed for the remainder of the season.

+Center fielder Michael Bourne was selected as a reserve to the MLB All-Star Game, held at Angel Stadium.
+He went 0-for-1 as a reserve outfielder, while the National League were victorious, 3-to-1, over the American League (AL).

 Within a span of 48 hours in late July, the Astros traded franchise icons Oswalt (Philadelphia Phillies) and Lance Berkman (New York Yankees) for a sum of 5 prospects, and ultimately the Astros went 13–11 in July.
 The Astros would go 34–27 after trading away Oswalt and Berkman.

 August

-After winning their final four games of July, Houston claimed victories in their first three of August for a season-high 7-game winning streak, capped by a season-high in runs scored 18–4 win over St. Louis.
+After winning their final four games of July, Houston claimed victories in their first three of August for a season-high 7-game winning streak, capped by a season-high in runs scored 18–4 win over St. Louis on August 3.
+Infielder Ángel Sánchez led the scoring with career highs of both four hits and six RBI.

 The Astros would have their best month of the year in August by going 17–12, including a four-game sweep of the Philadelphia Phillies, the first time the Phillies were swept in Citizens Bank Park.

 September

+For the week ended September 5, Hunter Pence hit .500 (11–for-22); five runs; two HR; nine RBI; 1.451 on-base plus slugging (OPS).
+He was named National League (NL) Player of the Week.

 The Astros would experience their third consecutive winning month in September, going 14–13, however the poor months of April and May kept them out of contention down the stretch.
 They finished the season in Chicago to face the Cubs, losing 2 of 3, but still finishing 4th ahead of the Cubs.